React Native

 Integration Context

-If the IntegrationContext property was instead set to InAppBrowser, the onNavigationStateChange prop should be used instead of onMessage and a navigationChangeHandler should be created instead of the messageHandler function.
+If you set the IntegrationContext property to InAppBrowser, use the onNavigationStateChange property instead of onMessage and use navigationChangeHandler instead of the messageHandler function.

 📘

-Note that the message verification example above only verifies an expected portion of the data property of the message.
-If additional verification or filtering is required, be sure to account for URLs such as these in the data property of the message:
+The example only verifies an expected portion of the data property of the message.
+If additional verification or filtering is required, consider adding the following URLs in the data property of the message:

 Sandbox